scionproto/scion/doc/ControlPlanePKI.md

 Contrary to TRCs, TAACs are not discovered through the beaconing process.
 Even though attestations are first class citizens, we do not want to force ASes to use them for their internal decision making.
-The verifiers periodically check whether a new TAAC exists.
+The relying parties periodically check whether a new TAAC exists.
 This is done in a hierarchical manner.
 Core ASes query the RAA directly.
 Non-core query their core.
 End hosts query the local AS.
 To prevent entities from hiding TAAC updates, the RAA periodically issues a "proof of non-existence".
 This proof is signed with a attestation key of the newest TAAC and declares that for a given period of time, there is no newer TAAC.